allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 To receive a checkmark for attendance and participation, you will have to complete each of the following:

-- Attend at least 80% of lecture sessions
+- Attend at least 80% of lecture sessions (if you are late, it will count as 2/3 of a session)
 - Attend at least 80% of lab sessions
 - Speak in 10 or more class sessions (this can include sharing work, asking questions, answering questions, and participating in discussions).
 I might call on you or ask what you think during a class session, and this will count.
 - Share at least one lab assignment and one coding exercise with the class.
 Your exercise shares will be casual.
 Lab shares will be a bit more polished.
 You can choose which lab you share, but we may have limited slots for each lab.